The enduring legacy of Chief Justice Chagla

-On September 30, 2022, we would be observing the 122nd birth anniversary of Chief Justice MC Chagla who joined the Bar in a century ago but continues to be relevant today as he was during his lifetime.
+September 30 was the 122nd birth anniversary of Chief Justice MC Chagla who joined the Bar in a century ago but continues to be as inspiring today as he was during his lifetime.
 He was elevated as a judge of the Bombay High Court in 1941 and became its Chief Justice on August 15, 1947 at the dawn of independent India.
 During his long journey of over eight decades, he played his innings in style with measured strokes in which he scored fours and sixes immaculately.

 I was born in 1944 when he was already a judge of the Bombay High Court.
 I was 14 when he retired.
 He came to inaugurate the Panjab University Law Department building on December 19, 1964 when I was in the first year of LLB.
 I do not recall having met him then or at any other time.
 This piece is based upon what I have read and written about him over the decades.
 It is an amazing journey.
 Rich in every respect.
 Meaningful and wholesome.
 A real learning for the legal and judicial coparcenary even today.